scopeusc/git-demo/README.md

 # Git demo

+> Git is so cool!
-* complete this little quirky git challenge to learn git by example! 🤟🧠
+> Complete this little quirky git challenge to learn git by example! 🤟🧠

 ### steps to complete